lussytea/english-for-designers/03-aboutness/case-study.md

 ##### Keywords:
 ### #christmas #cheesy

-##### And I add to myself:
+##### And I added for myself:
-### To project the visual style of the festival.
-Such a color, motives, typography and drawing style.
+### To project the visual style of the festival (colors, motives, typography, and drawing style).

 ![brandcolors](https://user-images.githubusercontent.com/79570985/142945541-1b0e240c-c86c-4c73-afb1-e9de992f1eff.png)

-##### I began tu thinking about it and lay the important question to myself: WHAT DOES THE CHRISTMAS MEAN TO ME?
-WHATS TYPICAL FOR THE CZECH CHRISTMAS?
+##### I began to think about it and lay the important question to myself: WHAT DOES THE CHRISTMAS MEAN TO ME?
+WHAT'S TYPICAL FOR THE (CZECH) CHRISTMAS?
 ##### And then...
 ### ...the magic happened!
-My phone tinkled with the rimender!
+My phone tinkled with the reminder!
+##### **my mother asked me that time every day what I want for Christmas, and I forgot every day to write it to her so I had to create a reminder.*

 ![DeziKoleda-reminder](https://user-images.githubusercontent.com/79570985/142790772-2152f023-d076-4e8b-8cd4-23c1a9a95a07.jpg)

-##### **my mother asked me everyday what I want for Christmas, and I everyday forgot to wrote to her so I had to make I reminder.*

 # HEUREEEEEEEEEEEEKAAAAAAAAAAAAAAAAAAAAAAAA!
 ### This is it!
 The children letters to Baby Jesus!